 Using art and crafts as a creative outlet has really helped us during some stressful times, but this Ring Pop Class Rings DIY project is all about celebration.

 This is a fun project to do at home with your kids.
-Plus, you can easily make enough class rings to share using the Ring Pop 20 Ct Bag and the free printable I’ve provided a little further down the page.
+Plus, you can easily make enough class rings to share using the Ring Pop 20 Count Bag and the free printable I’ve provided a little further down the page.
 The Ring Pop 20 count bag includes a selection of five flavors.

 With so many colors and flavors, you can give every kid their favorite flavor Ring Pop.
-My daughter LOVES the Ring Pop Watermelon and Twisted Blue Raspberry Watermelon flavors the most.
+My girl LOVES the Ring Pop Watermelon and Twisted Blue Raspberry Watermelon flavors the most.
 Ring Pop is one of her favorite sweet treats.

 Even if you’re just having a small graduation or end of the school year celebration at home, Ring Pop makes every party sweeter.